ChicoState/StaySafe/README.md

     * Frontend at http://localhost:3000/
     * Backend at http://localhost:8080/

-## Docker Troubleshooting
+## Environment Troubleshooting

-If you run into issues with the Docker environment, try running `docker-clean.sh` or use the following:
+If you run into issues with the environment, try running `docker-clean.sh` or use the following:

 ```bash
 docker rm staysafe_front staysafe_back staysafe_mongo